 "Blind Idiot" Translation: It's not that bad, if a little stilted and lacking some of the subtleties of the original Japanese.
 But then you have items like "Balkan" (Vulcan) and "Catcraw" (Cat Claw).
 The ending credits are also completely missing from the NA version.

-Something was definitely lost in translation during the final encounter with the creator.
-Your character is for some reason offended at being offered exactly what he/she was expecting as a reward for having climbed the tower, and decide that punching out the Creatoris the only option.
+Something was definitely lost in translation during the final meeting with the Creator.
+For some reason, your character is offended at being offered exactly what s/he was expecting as a reward for having climbed the tower, and decide that punching out the offender is the only option.

 It's also a result of Nintendo of America's censorship policies at the time — they couldn't refer to the Creator as God, which stripped away the Rage Against the Heavens logic behind the final battle.

-To someone more secular, it felt more like Meta Fiction: I thought "The Creator" referred to the lead programmer of the little cartridge I was playing, and the characters where screaming, "You put us through all of that just for fun?Die, You Bastard!"
+To someone more secular, it felt more like Meta Fiction: imagine if "the Creator" refers to the lead programmer of the little cartridge you're playing, and the characters scream, "You put us through all of that just for fun?Die, you bastard!"